haarer/SAF-Spec-Test/src/using.md

 A typical workflow, developing a system from scratch could start in the functional domain, omitting the operational domain.[^2] :

 ### Define the System Boundary
- * Start defining Users, Environmental Influences, and other Systems, the SOI will interface using the [System Context Definition Viewpoint](userdoc/Functional%20Domain/System%20Context%20Definition%20Viewpoint.md)
+ * Start by defining the System of Interest and then, Users, Environmental Influences, and other Systems to which the SOI will interface, using the [System Context Definition Viewpoint](userdoc/Functional%20Domain/System%20Context%20Definition%20Viewpoint.md)

    The goal here is, to dissect what is within the system from what is outside.